Logitech/labs_mrkeyboard_sdk/code/unity_package/readme.md

 ![Unity camera setup](./mr_keyboard_cameras.png?raw=true)

 ### Run the scene
-* Make sure to have fully initialized SteamVR (light grey environment or SteamVR Home)
+* Make sure to have a fully initialized SteamVR (light grey environment or SteamVR Home)
 * In the SteamVR Status window, you should see at least one HMD and a generic device (a 'C' in a hexagon).
-If this is not the case, try restarting SteamVR, and make sure you have the correct driver on your machine (see instructions for driver setup).
+If this is not the case, try restarting SteamVR, and make sure you have the correct driver on your machine (see the [setup instructions](https://github.com/Logitech/labs_mrkeyboard_sdk#setup-instructions)).
 * Run your scene.

 ## Coding